8bNFT/incomplete-guide-to-imx/README.md

 ## Mutable metadata formatting / JSON schema

-**In order for an attribute to be shown, Immutable X requires it to be a top-level key:primitive_value pair.
+**In order for an attribute to be shown/indexed, Immutable X requires it to be a top-level key:primitive_value pair.
 This means no objects.**

 Example #1 (ERC721 OpenSea)